helguson/soundex/README.txt

 topic:
 	- java implementation to determine 'Soundex encoding'
+	- with standard or custom groups
+	- using a lookup table
 purpose:
 	train / refresh knowledge of
 	- programming in 'java'